How to Make Money as a Health Coach by Offering 3 Core Programs

 What should you charge?

-Your cleanse or detox can be priced around the $97-197 range.
+Your short program can be priced around the $97-197 range.
 Because it’s a lower priced offer with big results, you can enroll 10-30 people in a short time.

-Your mid-range offer can be a 3-month program that continues the support and learning from the cleanse, but with one-on-one coaching.
+Your mid-range offer can be a 3-month program that continues the support and learning from the short group program, but with one-on-one coaching.

 I recommend offering a 3-month program (instead of 6-month program) for a couple of reasons.
 First, 6 months can feel like a long time commitment for new clients.
 Second, if you only offer a 6-month program, clients may feel that it’s going to take months before they experience results, and that may make them more reluctant to sign up.